kognifai/Galore/SDK-documentation/streams.md

 - State event pre aggregates- An aggregate stream is produced for a set of predefined time intervals.
 The events in these streams are  special state aggregate type with a count of number of times a state has been visited and the total duration spent in that time for the aggregate interval.
 Propagated state event streams are also aggregated in this way (see next item).

-> Note: This article on aggreate stream is wrtten with no real-time data.

 - Propagated state event streams- These streams are associated with all nodes in the asset model.
 A merged stream of all the event streams is considered for these nodes, usually by being a descendant node in the asset model.
 Multiple propagated streams can be associated with each node if different state stream types relate to them.
 A typical use of this feature is: e.g. to find all alarms events on and asset or to find alarms caused by monitoring other streams.

 - Sample set pre aggregate streams- These streams count the number of sample set events in each pre aggregate interval.